LesTrucsMuches/Mouse2Controller/README.md

 # Mouse2Controller

-Python script who map mouse mouvement to keyboard arrows the right, middle and left click are also map to keyboard button and the key "esc" exit the script.
+Python script who map mouse direction to keyboard arrows the right, middle and left click are also map to keyboard button and the key "esc" exit the script.